Quotient singularities in the Grothendieck ring of varieties: Introduction

 Our first main result shows that the answer to \Cref{mainq}(ii) is negative.
 Let $G$ be a finite group and let $k$ be a field.
 We say that the classifying space $BG$ is not stably rational over $k$ if the $k$-variety $V/G$ is not stably rational for a faithful $G$-representation $V$.
 This definition is closely related to the famous Noether's problem on rationality of fields of invariants.
 It is independent of the choice of $V$ because the stable birational equivalence class of $V/G$ does not depend on the faithful representation by Bogomolov-Katsylo's double fibration method (see, e.g., the proof of \cite[Theorem 2.5]{totaro}).

 There are many known examples of groups $G$ with $BG$ not stably rational.
+Swan \cite{swan} and Voskresenski\u{\i} \cite{V} independently showed that $B(\Z/47\Z)$ is not stably rational over $\Q$.
+Lenstra \cite{lenstra} later classified the finite abelian groups $A$ such that $BA$ is stably rational over $k$; in particular, he showed that $B(\Z/8\Z)$ is not stably rational over $\Q$.
 When $k$ is algebraically closed, the first examples of groups with this property were constructed by Saltman \cite{saltman} and Bogomolov \cite{Bogomolov}.
 For example, if $n$ is any positive integer such that $2^6| n$ or $p^5|n$ for some odd prime $p$, then there exists a group $G$ of order $n$ such that $BG$ is not stably rational over $k$ \cite[Theorem 1.13]{HKK}.
-If $k=\Q$, then Swan \cite{swan} and Voskresenski\u{\i} \cite{V} independently showed that $B(\Z/47\Z)$ is not stably rational over $\Q$.
-Lenstra \cite{lenstra} later classified the finite abelian groups $A$ such that $BA$ is stably rational; in particular, he showed that $B(\Z/8\Z)$ is not stably rational over $\Q$.

-For any $G$ with this property, we produce an example answering \Cref{mainq}(ii) in the negative.
+For any $G$ such that $BG$ is not stably rational over $k$, we produce an example answering \Cref{mainq}(ii) in the negative.

 \begin{theorem} Let $k$ be a field of characteristic zero, $G$ be a finite $k$-group, $V$ be a faithful $k$-linear representation of $G$ containing at least one copy of the trivial representation, and $Y\to \mathbb{P}(V)/G$ be a resolution of singularities.
 Then $[Y] = [\mathbb{P}(V)/G]$ in $K_0(\on{Var}_k)/(\mathbb{L})$ if and only if $BG$ is stably rational over $k$. \end{theorem}